saadmir/nko2017-news/README.md

 # Ad-Free-News
-* Personalized news from more than 70 high rankings news sources
+* Personalized news from more than 70 high rankings news sources like bloomberg, cnn, techcrunch, bbc, etc...
 * Inbuilt ad blocker
 * Safari browser's reader mode like reading experience by removing all the clutters
 * Inbuilt translator to translate any languages